tuxBurner/play-neo4jplugin/README.md

 ## Versions
 1.0.2: New Spring-Data-2.2.2 Version Dep.

 1.0.7: RestConfiguration and added AuditingEventListener

+1.1.0: Added controller for transactional scala

 ## TODO